D-STAR

 D-STAR Gateways

 The D-STAR gateway is a Linux based computer that run the D-STAR gateway, D-STAR plus, and Monlink software.
 The D-STAR gateway connects to the D-STAR repeater controller and to the Internet.
-The gateway controller the repeater and directs connections to and from the gateway and DStar network.
-DStar Reflector.
+The gateway controls the repeater and directs connections to and from the gateway DStar Reflector.
 The D-STAR controller also interfaces with four D-STAR repeaters - VHF, UHF, 1.2 GHz voice, and 1.2 GHz data.

 D-STAR Reflectors

-The reflector is a web server located at a data center with a high-speed Internet connect.
-The reflector accepts connections from D-STAR gateways and DV devices - like Dongles and DV access points.
-It then redistributes the information to all connected gateways and devices.
-Each reflector has several modules - A, B, C, D, and E Example REF030B. and redistributes DV information to all stations connected to a module.
+The reflector is a Linix web server located at a data center with a high-speed Internet connection.
+The reflector accepts connections from D-STAR gateways and DV devices - like Dongles, DV access points, and hotspots.
+It then redistributes the information to all connected gateways and devices and redistributes DV information to all stations connected to a module.
 It acts as a digital repeater or voice bridge.
 The difference is that the reflector's inputs and outputs are digital rather than RF, with the DV to RF conversion happening remotely.
+Each reflector has several modules - A, B, C, D, and E Example REF030B.

 Reflector have be enhanced by adding a dashboard page that is available on the web.
 The dashboard will list all the inbound and ongoing reflector’s links - plus individual connections.
 The primary Georgia reflectors are REF030B and REF030C.